track-asia/trackasia-native/platform/android/DISTRIBUTE.md

-# Distributing Trackasia GL Native for Android
+# Distributing TrackAsia GL Native for Android

 Depending on your use case, you may want to support all or just a subset of [Android ABIs](http://developer.android.com/ndk/guides/abis.html).
 This document covers building an `.aar` file from the Mapbox Maps SDK for Android and building `.so` files for specific ABIs.
 In normal circumstances an application developer will use [APK splits](https://developer.android.com/studio/build/configure-apk-splits.html) to optimize this at application level.